timfoley/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 This tells WebGL the -1 +1 clip space maps to 0 &lt;-&gt; `gl.canyvas.width` for x and 0 &lt;-&gt; `gl.canvas.height`
 for y.

-We clear the canvas. `0, 0, 0, 0` are red, green, blue, alpha respectivel so in this case we're making the canvas transparent.
+We clear the canvas. `0, 0, 0, 0` are red, green, blue, alpha respectively, so in this case we're making the canvas transparent.

     // Clear the canvas
     gl.clearColor(0, 0, 0, 0);